AN INTRO TO MOUNTAINEERING IN THE CANADIAN ROCKIES

 Day 6 – Alpine Rock • Technical ASCEnt

-This Technical Ascent will take place most commonly around the Lake Louise area, this could include ascents off Castle Mountain, or even closer to Lake Louise.
-Routes for Castle Mountain could include: The Eisenhower Tower, Brewers Buttress or Bass Buttress.
-Routes closer to Lake Louise could include: The Tower of Babel or The Grand Sentinel.
-The focus of this day is to bring context and an understanding of how to apply your newly learned Traditional Climbing Skills and Shortroping Protection strategies on a full day Alpine Rock Ascent.
+This Technical Ascent will take place most commonly around the Lake Louise area, and could include ascents of Castle Mountain or even closer to Lake Louise.
+Routes for Castle Mountain could include The Eisenhower Tower, Brewers Buttress, or Bass Buttress.
+Routes closer to Lake Louise could include The Tower of Babel or The Grand Sentinel.
+The focus of this day is to bring context and an understanding of how to apply your newly learned Traditional Climbing Skills and Short Roping Protection strategies on a full-day Alpine Rock Ascent.

-The itinerary provided below outlines our ascent of Eisenhower Tower on Castle Mountain.
-The most common objective completed on the Alpine Rock Technical Ascent Day.
+The itinerary provided below outlines for our ascent of Eisenhower Tower on Castle Mountain - the most common objective completed on the Alpine Rock Technical Ascent Day.

-0330hrs - Depart Lake Louise Alpine Center for Rockbound Lake (Castle Mountain) Trailhead.
+0330hrs - Arrival at Rockbound Lake (Castle Mountain) Trailhead.
 Discuss plan for the day.

 0400hrs - Depart Rockbound Lake Trailhead for Eisenhower Tower

-0530hrs - Base of Climbing Reached - Shortroping & Shortpitching work begin through lower tier of Castle Mountain
+0530hrs - Base of Climbing Reached - Short-roping & Short-pitching work begin through the lower tier of Castle Mountain

 0700 - 1100hrs - Ascent of Eisenhower Tower via the Dragons Back (5.3)